Quadrilaterals inscribed in convex curves

-As for convex curves the traced triangles may run into singular points~$S$ and come out again, but now this is possible in two different ways, namely when one of the inner angles of $T$ is smaller than the inner angle $\alpha_S$ (as before), but also in case it is smaller than the outer angle $\alpha_S^o := 2\pi - \alpha_S$.\footnote{Our simplified definition of $\alpha_S$ actually fails and must be adjusted in the non-convex setting, in the obvious way.} Both cases are symmetric to each other, in both settings we can use the analysis of Figure~\ref{figTrianglesAtSingularPoints}, they only differ in two ways (which cancel for our purposes!): \begin{enumerate} \item The sides of the interior and the exterior of $\gamma$ are interchanged. \item The direction of movement is opposite, i.e. for $\eps = \alpha_S^o$, the arrows in Figure~\ref{figTrianglesAtSingularPoints} show the other way.
+As for convex curves the triangles~$T'=P_1P_2P_3$ traced by~$Z_T$ may run into singular points~$S\in\gamma$ and come out again, but now this is possible in two different ways, namely when one of the inner angles of $T$ is smaller than either the inner angle $\alpha_S$ (as before), or the outer angle $\alpha_S^o$ (the new case).
+Both cases are symmetric to each other, and in both settings we can use the analysis of Figure~\ref{figTrianglesAtSingularPoints}, except that they differ in up to two ways: \begin{enumerate} \item The sides of the interior and the exterior of $\gamma$ are interchanged. \item The direction of movement may be the opposite, i.e.\ for $\eps = \alpha_S^o$, the arrows in Figure~\ref{figTrianglesAtSingularPoints} may show the other way.